nifty-oss/website/src/pages/standard.md

 Nifty Asset has been carefully designed to have minimal footprint, in terms of both cost and compute units consumption.
 It is a lightweight protocol that favours composibility and provides a fully extensible architecture.
 Nifty Asset implements the [⎘proxy pattern](./blog/proxy-pattern), so developers can customize every aspect of the protocol without requiring direct changes to it.

-Choice is good and it is up to the community to decide which solutions are most appropriate for their use-case The table below summarises how Nifty Asset compares to other popular metadata standards on Solana.
+Choice is good and it is up to the community to decide which solutions are most appropriate for their use-case.
+The table below summarises how Nifty Asset compares to other popular metadata standards on Solana.

 <p align="center">
     <figure>